ToeiRei/ansible-install-gentoo/README.md

 * **Pull Requests:** Wanna see some cool new features or have an idea to make things even better?
 Send a pull request – I love collaborating and making this playbook the best it can be.

 ## Changes
-- **2025-02-16**:  Initial import, lots of swearing and wishing I would have never started
+- **2025-02-16**:  Initial import, lots of swearing and instant regret

 ##  To Do